 Q: What are the best sunglasses for the money?

 A: This is a subjective question and it depends on your needs.
-If your goal is to be the most on trend right now, then Gucci GG0540S STAR Over-sized Mask Rimless Sunglasses would be the best sunglasses for your money.
-However, If functionality is your top priority then I would recommend Oakley Men's OO9154 Half Jacket 2.0 XL Rectangular Sunglasses at nearly half the price as being the best sunglasses for your money.
-My point is, each pair on this list could be considered the highest value sunglasses depending on your preferences.
+If your goal is to be the most on trend right now, then Gucci GG0540S STAR Over-sized Mask Rimless Sunglasses would be the best value for your money.
+However, If functionality is your top priority then I would recommend Oakley Men's OO9154 Half Jacket 2.0 XL Rectangular Sunglasses at nearly half the price as being the best choice for your money.
+My point is, each pair on this list could be considered the highest value depending on your preferences.